thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 ### Idea: Enumerating Neighborhoods {#sec:hc2EnumNeighbors}

-Instead of randomly sampling elements from this neighborhood, we could simple iteratively and exhaustively enumerate over them.
+Instead of randomly sampling elements from this neighborhood, we could enumerate over them completely.
-As soon as we encounter an improvement, we can stop and accept the better point.
+As soon as we encounter an improvement, we can stop the enumeration and accept the newly discovered better point.
 If we have finished enumerating all possible `1swap` neighbors and none of them corresponds to a candidate solution with better objective value (e.g., a Gantt chart with shorter makespan), we *know* that we have arrived in a local optimum.
-This way, we do no longer need to *guess* if we have converged or not, we know it directly.
+This way, we do no longer need to *guess* if we have converged or not, we can know it directly.
-Also, as detailed in [@sec:appendix:jssp:1swapProb], we should be able to find an improving move faster in average, because we will never redundantly sample the same point in the search space again when investigating the neighborhood of the current best solution.
+Also, as detailed in [@sec:appendix:jssp:1swapProb], we might even find the improving moves faster in average, because we would never try the same move twice when investigating the neighborhood of the current best solution.

 Implementing this concept is a little bit more complicated than creating the simple unary operator that just returns one single new point in the search space as a result.
 Instead, such an enumerating unary operator for a black-box metaheuristic may create any number of points.
 Moreover, if one of the new points already maps to a candidate solutions which can improve upon the current best solution, then maybe we wish to terminate the enumeration process at that point.

-Such behavior can be realized by following a visitor design pattern.
+Such behavior can be realized by following a *visitor design pattern*.
 An enumerating unary operator will receive a point&nbsp;$\sespel$ in the search space and a call-back function from the optimization process.
 Every time it creates a neighbor&nbsp;$\sespel'$ of&nbsp;$\sespel$, it will invoke the call-back function and pass&nbsp;$\sespel'$ to it.
-If the function returns, say `true`, then the enumeration will be terminated, while it is continued for `false`.
+If the function returns `true`, then the enumeration will be terminated.
+If `false` is returned, it will continue if there are more points in the neighborhood.

-The call-back function could internally apply the representation mapping&nbsp;$\repMap$ to&nbsp;$\sespel'$ and compute the objective value&nbsp;$\objf(\solspel')$ of the resulting candidate solution&nbsp;$\solspel'=\repMap(\sespel')$.
+The call-back function provided by the optimization process could internally apply the representation mapping&nbsp;$\repMap$ to&nbsp;$\sespel'$ and compute the objective value&nbsp;$\objf(\solspel')$ of the resulting candidate solution&nbsp;$\solspel'=\repMap(\sespel')$.
 If that solution is better than what we get for&nbsp;$\sespel$, the call-back function could store it and return `true`.
 This would stop the enumeration process and would return the control back to the main loop of the optimization algorithm.
 Otherwise, the call-back function would return `false` and be fed with the next neighbor, until the neighborhood was exhaustively enumerated.